tylerrussin/Tanzanian-Ministry-of-Water-Analysis/README.md

 Located in the “notebooks” directory of this repository are the following “.ipynb” files:

-TMW Dataset Analysis.ipynb
+-	TMW Dataset Analysis.ipynb
-TMW Dataset Modeling.ipynb
+-	TMW Dataset Modeling.ipynb

 These files explore the data analysis and predictive modeling aspects of this project.
 The “TMW Dataset Analysis.ipynb” file contains work on data wrangling and feature engineering.
-The “TMW Dataset Modeling.ipynb” contains work done on data preprocessing, hyperparameter tuning, and model analysis.
+The “TMW Dataset Modeling.ipynb” contains work done on data pre-processing, hyperparameter tuning, and model analysis.

 **The Interactive Model**